 We normally have two practices every week except some holidays and special events.
 If you are a beginner, we respectfully ask you to start your practice with our Saturday practice.
 The Wednesday practice is reserved for experienced members with bogu (protective armor).

-Wednesday practice from 7pm to 8:30pm in the racquetball court of YMCA White Plains
+Wednesday practice from 7pm to 9pm in a squash court of New York Sports Clubs (NYSC) in White Plains

 Note: As usual, we will join another club for July and close our Saturday practice for August.